KodenOps/kodenops-hashnode/cmekhnvc2000d02le12ym5zhe.md

 ## Introduction

 I saw something fascinating on TikTok few days ago that has been making me shout “Why” anytime the video replay in my head.
 Yes, I spend my free relaxation periods on TikTok these days.
 I stumbled on what was meant to be a **Cake Picnic In Lagos.** The idea is simple.
 Everyone brings their own cake to the picnic and everyone will share.
-You know, soA mething fun and communal.
+You know, something fun and communal.

 Well, the picnic didnt end the way we all expected.
 And you know why?